Onthophagus taurus: Sexual selection in males

-A prominent feature of the mating system of O taurus is the competition for fertilisation of females by males engaging in trials of strength over the possession of breeding tunnels.
+A prominent feature of the mating system of O taurus is the competition for fertilization of females by males engaging in trials of strength over the possession of breeding tunnels.
 Ionizing radiation applied to O. taurus males induced mutations that reduced the expression of such strength-related precopulatory sexual traits.
 However, sexual selection by females for two generations was sufficient to remove such mutations from progeny.